OrcaSlicer/OrcaSlicer_WIKI/print_settings/strength/strength_settings_infill.md

 > [!NOTE]
 > Orca's approach is different from other slicers that simply multiply the number of lines and material usage, generating a denser infill than expected.
+Orca Slicer keeps the cross-section constant for the set density.
 >
 >| Infill   Density % | Infill Lines | Orca Density | Other Slicers Density |
 >|--------------------|--------------|--------------|-----------------------|